 Zen garden

 Japanese Zen gardens, also known as dry landscape gardens, are carefully composed arrangements of some or all of the following: rocks, moss, pruned trees and bushes, and gravel or sand raked into patterns.
-Zen gardens are normally relatively small, surrounded by walls, and meant to be appreciated from a single viewpoint outside the garden.
+Zen gardens are normally fairly small, surrounded by walls, and meant to be appreciated from a single viewpoint outside the garden.
 Zen gardens were created in Buddhist temples and monasteries to serve as aids to meditation.
 Web resource here.

 Screen Shot 2015-06-03 at 11.59.44 AMZen garden, Ryoan-ji Temple, Kyoto, Japan.
 Ca. 1480.